JackNUMBER/five-scraper/README.md

 <img align="right" src="assets/robot.png">

-The purpose of this project is to facilitate the booking of futsal "soccer five" game slots.\
+The purpose of this project is to **facilitate the booking** of futsal "soccer five" game slots.\
+It will **list quickly all available slots** according to your playing habits.

 Currently only LE FIVE (https://lefive.fr) centers are available.

 ## Install and run